ByMarsel/videoplayer-example/README.md

 - Fullscreen Mode **[implemented includes mobile iOS pseudo fullscreen]**: Immerse in full-screen viewing with a single click.
 - Responsive Design **[implemented]**: Enjoy the video player on any device, be it desktop, tablet, or mobile.

+## FAQ

+### How to play video in fullscreen mode on iOS device?
+1. First, add the [playisinline](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#playsinline) attribute set to true in the video tag.
+This stops iOS from switching to full-screen right after user press play.
+2. See [here](https://github.com/ByMarsel/videoplayer-example/blob/b755f5cc71e1641860d3d8bf84f639bc0b96fdf4/src/components/player/Player.tsx#L95) example how to request request fullscreen in iOS
+3. To ensure stable functioning of the full-screen mode on iOS, it's advisable to require the user to initiate the video playback with a first click.
+This can be achieved by displaying the video's poster and concealing all elements except the play button.

 ## Built With
 - [ReactJS](https://react.dev/) - The library for web and native user interfaces
 - [TypeScript](https://typescriptlang.org) - TypeScript is a strongly typed programming language that builds on JavaScript